Aqyl123/BotBrokerBot/README.md

 - Added MEKAIO to bots
 - Updated !bots command

-IN PROGRESS (11/02/20):
+IN PROGRESS (11/18/20):
-- Working on a rewrite to better adapt to the API
+- Received access to BotBroker API v2
-- Overall bug fixes
+- Halfway done with the re-write
+- Unfortunately you'll need an API from @66_shrey.

 <img src="https://i.imgur.com/aOGZFtP.png">